 Early Childhood Reading Programs

-While most children develop essential pre-reading skills through daily conversation and interaction, some do not.
-For these children, an added opportunity to stimulate cognitive skill development using an early childhood reading program can have a profound impact.
+While most children develop essential pre-reading skills through play, daily conversation and interaction, some do not due to delays in synaptic pruning, processing delays For these children, an added opportunity to stimulate cognitive skill development using an early childhood reading program can have a profound impact.

 Early reading skills require sound foundations — phonics for reading, focus for learning, processing for listening — upon which higher level reading, thinking and reasoning skills will be built.